31 March 2008

 Ask a Policman on the Street

-ir.
+Dir.
 Julie Taymor, 2007

 (I'm counting this one towards my 100 music documentaries.
 Deal with it.)

-all-those-many-months ago, I had an initial knee-jerk reaction to the ultra sentimentality that the preview conveyed--why can't people just leave The Beatles the fuck alone?
+When I first saw the previews for Across the Universe all-those-many-months ago, I had an initial knee-jerk reaction to the ultra sentimentality that the preview conveyed--why can't people just leave The Beatles the fuck alone?
 Mind you, this was some months prior to the release of the Cirque du Soleil inspired album Love to which I had the same reaction.
 However, Across the Universe looked rife with silliness: Bono with a stupid mustache singing “I Am the Walrus” into a moving camera; Evan Rachel Wood looking blasé while singing “Blackbird;” some unknown shaggy Brit sitting by the ocean singing the first lines of “Girl.”
 I brightened slightly seeing Taymor’s name attached to the project (Frida was phenomenal and Titus may be one of my favorite films of the past decade).

 21 March 2008